jguilhermemv/gasPricesBrazilAnalysis/README.md

 ## Requirements
 - Python 3.9+
 - Poetry (Dependency Manager)
+- PyTest (For test development)
+- Pandas (For Data Manipulation)
+- Numpy
 - An instance of ChatGPT-4 (For Test-Driven Development Assistance)

 ## Project Structure